mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 <!-- I start o.
 A low concrete level in supporting game making Fluency
 And get wider in application to broader approaches of pbl  and research processes (if found) -->

-**Complexity of the findings and emerging pedagogy**

-Beyond practical aspects of dissemination, a further challenge associated with the overall goal of bringing a complex, flexible, learner-driven pedagogy to bear, is addressed by Kynigos , in articulating the limitation of updake of ideas surrounding Microworlds.

-There are a lot of moving parts in the final pedagogy and while I have put in work to address foundational aspects using relatable metaphors, the target audience in terms of coding enviroment designers, represents challenges in terms of complexity.

-I do brand it , and provide useful contributions in concrete instances of work

-#### Playground / Sandbox